top of page

 Apologia Biology w/lab: This high school biology course is designed to be the homeschool student’s first high school science class and is college-prep.
 Exploring Creation with Biology, 3rd Edition, is a foundational course that covers everything students need to prepare successfully for a college-level biology course. $$ High School generally, BUT Eighth Grade students may take this with permission Year-long class.
 Offered in Hour 1.
 Curriculum already in place.

 Theater: This class is all about drama-theater, acting, and performance.
 This class will involve learning the roles in a theater, planning and preparing a performance while encouraging teamwork. $$ Curriculum to be developed by the teachers.
-Afternoon only.
+Year-round course offered in Hour 3.

 High School Classes